 A static public IP address designed for dynamic cloud computing.
 Elastic IP addresses are associated with your account, not specific instances.
 Any elastic IP addresses that you associate with your account remain associated with your account until you explicitly release them.
-Unlike traditional static ephemeral store explicit launch permission

-IP addresses, however, elastic IP addresses allow you to mask instance or Availability Zone failures by rapidly remapping your public IP addresses to any instance in your account.
+Unlike traditional static IP addresses, however, elastic IP addresses allow you to mask instance or Availability Zone failures by rapidly remapping your public IP addresses to any instance in your account.